qaalabs/DE5M4/docs/d-cloud/1a-building-blocks.md

 * **What are its weaknesses or limitations?**
 * **Why is it important for Data Engineers?**

-!!! success "Just quick notes - not a full presentations
+!!! success "Just quick notes - not a full presentations"

 ---